krisxoofoo/Pagemap-ImageWall-Retina/README.md

 ### LEGAL INFORMATION
-Pagemap Imagewall is originally written by Nico Wenig Copyright © 2010 by Pagemap Premium Portfolios.
-All rights reserved.
+Pagemap Imagewall is originally written by Nico Wenig

 The software is provieded as is, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from out of or in connectioin with the software or the use of other dealings in the software.